pyOpenSci/software-peer-review/about-peer-review/aims-and-scope.md

 pyOpenSci only reviews packages that fall within our specified domain and technical scope listed below.

-## TODO ADD LINK TO PRESUBMISSION ISSUE TEMPLATE
-If you are unsure whether your package is in scope for review, please open a [pre-submission inquiry using a GitHub Issue](LINK) to get feedback from one of our editors.
+If you are unsure whether your package is in scope for review, please open a [pre-submission inquiry using a GitHub Issue](https://github.com/pyOpenSci/software-review/issues/new?assignees=&labels=0%2Fpresubmission&template=presubmission-inquiry.md&title=) to get feedback from one of our editors.
 We are happy to look at your package and help you understand whether it is in scope or not.